Setting Up Your Ecommerce Chart of Accounts: A Guide for Online Businesses

 What Chart of Accounts Should My Business Use?

-Our CoA is based on best practices after years of working with various DTC brands like yours + extensive experience in accounting and tax.
-It's been through rounds of due diligences and reviews — so it's tried and tested.
+Finaloop's CoA is based on best practices after years of working with various DTC business owners like your + extensive experience in accounting and tax.
+It's been through rounds of due diligences and reviews, so it's tried and tested.

 Your Balance Sheet